DecisionsDev/odm-container-samples/decisioncenter/dynamicdomain/README-KUBERNETES.md

 ## 3. Configuring Decision Center

+The class that implements the customization must be declared:
+- either using a custom setting
+- or using a JVM parameter

+### 3.1 Using a custom setting
 1. Log in into the Business Console as an admin
 1. Navigate to Administration > Settings > Custom Settings
 1. Click the "Add custom setting" icon and set: